madpsy/lora-aprs-python-client/README.md

 # lora-aprs-python-client
-Lightweight Python application to view iGate logs from lora-aprs.live
+Lightweight Python application to view iGate logs from https://lora-aprs.live

+Note: Some iGates haven't sent logs for a while so pick one you know is currently active.

 `git clone https://github.com/madpsy/lora-aprs-python-client.git`